 The appearance of a yeast infection, or candidiasis, depends on its location.
-It can cause white patches in the mouth, flaking or crusting of the skin, and a few different changes in genital discharge.
+It can cause white patches in the mouth, flaking or crusting of the skin, and changes in genital discharge, which may look like cottage cheese.

 In this article, we describe how a yeast infection visibly affects the body.
 We also look at other symptoms, treatments, and more.